 Owens did her undergraduate work at the Rhode Island School of Design where she received her B.A. in 1992.
 When she was an undergraduate, she was a contrarian who went against the male teachers who pushed variations of Abstract Expressionism onto the male students but not the women.
 She completed her M.F.A. at California Institute of the Arts in 1994.
 As a graduate student, one of her teachers discounted painting, but she took “to using house paint and making a lot of big canvases.”
 From Cal Arts she detoured into installation art and arrived onto the L.A. art scene in the late 1990s with large-scale paintings that combined historical references and painterly techniques.

 She currently lives in L.A. in the Boyle Heights neighborhood.
 Owens – along with co-founder of Ooga Booga Bookstore, Wendy Yao – runs ‘356 Mission’ a non-profit gallery and exhibition space.
-However after five years of operation ‘356 Mission’ will close in May, 2018 in part because of antigentrification protests which started in 2015.
+However after five years of operation ‘356 Mission’ had to close in May, 2018 in part because of antigentrification protests which started in 2015.

 Owens’s early paintings tended toward whimsy.
 One of her early works in 1997 was a seascape in which a few glossy stripes of deep blue at the bottom indicated a calm ocean.
 A couple of v-shaped birds flew across a blue sky where they cast drop shadows in a trompe l’oeil effect.
 In 2000, Owens made her first paintings of living beings (apart from her 1997 birds).
 Her subjects included a couple in bed after a painting by Henri de Toulouse-Lautrec.
 Soon she was painting a range of people and animals.